If you are stuck on the fence about whether to switch to a low carb diet or jump back into the sea of grains, this article is for you.

 - WOKE AF: When you’re in the brain fog, a high stimulant pre-workout with three different stimulants is exactly what you need.

 - Bullseye: While we’re on the subject of brain fog, why not add in some nootropics to increase cognitive function?*

 Supplement for improved fat loss:

-- Heat: With clinically proven ingredients for energy, focus, metabolic function, and thermogenesis, you might as well make the most out of your decision to improve your life and build a fit body, by adding in some extra fat loss aid.
+- Heat: With clinically proven ingredients for energy,* focus,* metabolic function,* and thermogenesis,* you might as well make the most out of your decision to improve your life and build a fit body, by adding in some extra fat loss aid when combined with exercise.*

-- RACKED Branch Chain Amino Acids: This is a great supplement that’ll help with both muscle recovery and fat loss as its stacked with a perfect amino acid profile as well as ingredients to turn your fat into energy.
-Burn fat without wasting muscle.
+- RACKED Branch Chain Amino Acids: This is a great supplement that’ll help with both muscle recovery and fat loss as its stacked with a perfect amino acid profile as well as ingredients to turn your fat into energy when combined with exercise.* Burn fat without wasting muscle.

 - Buckfeed Grass-Fed Whey Protein: A perfect meal replacement, Buckfeed is a powerful grass-fed whey protein with digestive enzymes so you’re utilizing the nutrients more efficiently,* and not having any of the negative side effects that come with most soy-fed whey protein powders.

 Wrapping it up (in a low carb tortilla)